Stachelbeere1248/zombies-utils/README.md

 - RL Mode: Toggles usage of the rocket launcher mode spawn-time offset.
 - Player Visibility: Toggles whether to show players that are within a 4 block radius.
 ### Extra
-- Managing split-categories: In your game directory is a folder called "zombies" which contains the folder "splits".
-You can simply rename or delete the folders inside "splits".
-You can also edit your splits, the data is stored as a list of ticks inside the MAP_DIFFICULTY.times files, a simple text editor (such as Notepad on Windows) should be able to edit it (UTF-16 encoded text).
+- Managing split-categories: In your game directory (aka `.minecraft`) is a folder called `zombies` which contains the folder `splits`.
+You can simply rename or delete the folders inside `splits`, they represent your categories.
+You can also edit your splits, the data is stored as a list of ticks inside the `MAP_DIFFICULTY.times` files, a simple text editor (such as Notepad on Windows) should be able to edit it (UTF-16 encoded text).
 The other subfolder, runs, logs all the splits for every run you play.